segrelabgenomics/QTLEnrich/src/README.md

 # QTLEnrich v2

-**This repository contains the scripts and instructions for running QTLEnrich, a tool used to assess enrichment of GWAS variant associations among molecular quantitative trait loci (QTLs), such as expression QTLs (eQTLs) and splicing QTLs (sQTLs) in a given tissue, correcting for potential confounding factors (MAF, distance to TSS, local LD).**
+**This repository contains the scripts and instructions for running QTLEnrich, a tool used to assess enrichment of complex disease or trait associations among expression quantitative trait loci (eQTLs) or splicing QTLs (sQTLs) in a given tissue, correcting for potential confounding factors (MAF, distance to TSS, local LD).**

 **QTLEnrich (v2)** is an extension of eQTLEnrich published in Gamazon*, Segre* *et al., Nature Genetics (2018), 50(7):956-967, modified to account for the increased discovery power of eQTLs in GTEx release v8 (genome build hg38) and other QTL types.
 Updates of QTLEnrich v2 are described in the GTEx v8 main paper: [GTEx consortium, BioRxiv 2019](https://www.biorxiv.org/content/10.1101/787903v1) (accepted to Science 2020), where we applied **QTLEnrich** to GWAS of 87 complex diseases and traits and eQTLs and sQTLs in 49 tissues.
 A methods paper is also under preparation.